 Scottish Word: Taigle.

 “Yir taiglin the cleek -awa an use another cludgie.”
-Translated: taigle: tangle, muddle, hinder.
+Translate: taigle: tangle, muddle, hinder.
 “You are hindering the working of the pit – go and use another toilet.”
 The Scottish Word: taigle with its definition and … Continue reading Taigle. →

 “Ahm fair forfochten an in need o ma pit.”
-Translated: forfochten: exhausted of the effort, worn to a standstill.
+Translate: forfochten: exhausted of the effort, worn to a standstill.
 “I am completely exhausted, finished and in need of my bed.”
 In memory of the UK disaster … Continue reading Forfochten. →

 bedtime, cattle, clean, Death, dungarees, exhaustion, farm, farmer, farmers wife, fire, sleep Scottish Word: Dicht.

 ‘WARNING.
 Auto doup dichter in operation.’
-Translated: dicht: to wipe.
+Translate: dicht: to wipe.
 ‘WARNING.
 Automatic bottom wiping mechanism in operation’ The Scottish Word: dicht with its definition and its meaning illustrated and captioned with the word used in context … Continue reading Dicht. →